Michael Waltrip: Personal life

 Waltrip was born in Owensboro, Kentucky.
 He currently lives in Huntersville, North Carolina.
 Waltrip was married to Elizabeth "Buffy" Franks.
 They were divorced in 2010.

 Waltrip is an avid runner.
 In 2001, he participated in the Boston Marathon.

 In October 2017, Waltrip had plans to attend the Route 91 Harvest music festival, but he canceled those plans.
 Later that night a gunman fired shots at the festival from the 32nd floor of the Mandalay Bay hotel and casino, causing the deadliest mass shooting in U.S. history.
 The following morning, Waltrip revealed on his Instagram account that he had befriended a family while in Las Vegas earlier in the day, that was also scheduled to attend the festival.
 On October 4, he tweeted that he had contacted the father of the family, adding that they "are doing as well as could be expected."

 Waltrip is an investor in the Nashville Kats of Arena Football One, as well as in Michael Waltrip Brewing Company.

 In popular media

 Acting

 Waltrip appeared on the two-part April 30, 2009/May 7, 2009 episode of My Name Is Earl entitled "Inside Probe."

 Television appearances

-He works as a color commentator for NASCAR on Fox, covering the Xfinity Series since 2015 and the Truck Series since 2004.
+Waltrip works as a color commentator for NASCAR on Fox, covering the Xfinity Series since 2015 and the Truck Series since 2004.

 On September 4, 2014, Waltrip was announced as one of the celebrities who would participate on the 19th season of Dancing with the Stars.
 He was paired with professional dancer Emma Slater.
 They were eliminated on November 3, 2014.